ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 ## Combining Protocols with Generics

 Just like classes and functions can be generic (using a type variable to operate over a range of types), protocol classes can be generic as well.
-A _generic protocol_ allows you to define a protocol parameterized by a type (or multiple types), enabling more precise typing of method arguments and return values.
+A _generic protocol_ defines a protocol parameterized by a type (or multiple types), enabling more precise typing of method arguments and return values.
 Many built-in protocols are generic--for example, `Iterable[T]` is a protocol that can be `Iterable[int]`, `Iterable[str]`, etc., depending on what type it yields.
 We can do the same with our own protocols.